DmitryMaksakov/home-sensor-opening/README.md

 # home-sensor-opening
-Arduino sketch for PIR sensor.
+Arduino sketch for Opening sensor.

-This system unit is designed to read PIR sensor state and send it using radio channel.
+This system unit is designed to read Opening door/window sensor state and send it using radio channel.